kwame-mintah/notes-md/learning-paths/machine-learning/02-machine-learning-terraform.md

 ## Difference between SageMaker Endpoint types?

-In general you will use Shadow variants to test and validate your model before production with a smaller portion compared to production[^5].
+In general you will use shadow variants to test and validate your model before production using a smaller portion compared to production[^5].
+I have been told that in some AI / ML projects when data scientist deem a model is suitable for usage, it will be deployed to an environment.
+This means when a model is ready it can be copied to the appropriate location and deployed.

 ## Vulnerability scans ignored